 To improve with underperforming agents, practice their unique abilities, analyze high-level gameplay, and adapt your playstyle accordingly.
 Focus on team coordination and communication.

-Exploring agent-specific guides, tutorials, and tips from experienced players can provide valuable into optimizing their abilities and playing to their strengths.
+Exploring agent-specific guides, tutorials, and tips from experienced players can provide valuable insights into optimizing their abilities and playing to their strengths.

 Can skins or cosmetics enhance an agent’s performance?